-There are many reasons you may want to move to another home.
-If you want to move, call us to talk about your situation, your housing needs and what housing options you may have.
+There are many reasons you may need to move to another home.
+We’re here to help, so give us a call if you want to move and we can chat about your situation, your housing needs and what housing options you may have.

 Moving to another Kāinga Ora home